tinyclub/linux-lab/README.md

 ### 1.5.1 Project Origins

-About 10 years ago (2010), a tinylinux proposal: [Work on Tiny Linux Kernel](https://elinux.org/Work_on_Tiny_Linux_Kernel) accepted by Embedded
-Linux Foundation, therefore I have worked on this project for serveral months.
+About 10 years ago (2010), a tinylinux proposal: [Work on Tiny Linux Kernel][010] accepted by Embedded Linux Foundation, therefore I have worked on this project for serveral months.

 ### 1.5.2 Problems Solved

-During the project cycle, several scripts written to verify if the adding tiny features (e.g. [gc-sections](https://lwn.net/images/conf/rtlws-2011/proc/Yong.pdf)) breaks the other kernel features on the main cpu architectures.
+During the project cycle, several scripts written to verify if the adding tiny features (e.g. [gc-sections][021]) breaks the other kernel features on the main CPU architectures.

 These scripts uses qemu-system-ARCH as the cpu/board simulator, basic boot+function tests have been done for ftrace+perf, accordingly, defconfigs, rootfs, test scripts have been prepared, at that time, all of them were simply put in a directory, without a design or holistic consideration.

 ### 1.5.3 Project Born

-They have slept in my harddisk for several years without any attention, untill one day, docker and novnc came to my world, at first, [Linux 0.11 Lab](http://gitee.com/tinylab/linux-0.11-lab) was born, after that, Linux Lab was designed to unify all of the above scripts, defconfigs, rootfs and test scripts.
+They have slept in my harddisk for several years without any attention, untill one day, docker and novnc came to my world, at first, [Linux 0.11 Lab][004] was born, after that, Linux Lab was designed to unify all of the above scripts, defconfigs, rootfs and test scripts.

 # 2. Linux Lab Installation